Forrest-Z/movel_seirios_msgs/src/obstacle_detector/README.md

 Fig. 1.
 Visual example of obstacle detector output.

 -----------------------
+0. Set-up
 1. The obstacle_extractor
 2. The messages
 3. Launch files
 4. The displays
 5. Delete points
 6. Final Preview

+## 0. Set-up

+To get this package work, you should `make` this package with **movel_seirios_msgs** and both/either **path_recall** and **plan_inspector**.
+For movel purposes, this package will publish a *obstacle_extractor/obstacles* topic with a circle consist of its radius, and its center.
+To show the circle on Rviz, the terminal that you want to open RViz should source the workspace which consists of this package.

 ## 1. The obstacle_extractor node